timveil/hive-jdbc-uber-jar/README.md

    at org.apache.hive.jdbc.HiveDriver.connect(HiveDriver.java:105)
 ```

-The trouble seems to be caused by the way `org.apache.hadoop.util.VersionInfo` attempts to load the properties file using the current thread's classloader.
+The trouble seems to be caused by the way `org.apache.hadoop.util.VersionInfo` attempts to load the properties file using `Thread.currentThread().getContextClassLoader()`.
 I suspect the difference in behavior between tools boils down to how each chooses to load the driver jars.
 In any event, I have overwritten `org.apache.hadoop.util.VersionInfo` in this project to use a more robust approach for loading the properties file.

 ```java
 // Original code uses Thread.currentThread().getContextClassLoader() which does not contain the properties file in DbVisualizer or SQuirreLSQL